RoyalFoxy/jssh/README.md

 ## Installation

 Currently there is no way of installing JSSh as it is too early imo to be used as a primary shell.
-If you still want to use it look at how you can build it [here](#how-to-build)
+If you still want to use it look at how you can build it [here](#how-to-build).